Rules and requirements

 The goal of the challenge is to foster research on machine learning for 3D audio.
 All participants should adhere to the following rules to be eligible for the challenge:

-- All participants must submit the obtained results for at least one of the 2 tasks, but for both sub-tracks.
+- All participants must submit the obtained results for at least one of the 2 tasks and one track (audio-only and audio-visual), but for both sub-tracks (1 and 2 mics).
 The results should be accompanied by a paper describing the proposed method.

-- Each individual participant could not be included in multiple participating teams.
+- Each individual participant cannot be included in multiple participating teams.
 Therefore, a participant is allowed to submit only one set of results.

-- There are no restrictions on the methodologies.
-However, in case of a tie, the Challenge Committee will take into account the novelty and originality of the proposed approach, and the generalization of the method, i.e., its ability to be used for both the 1-mic and 2-mic configuration.
+- There are no restrictions on the proposed methodologies.
+However, in case of a tie, the Challenge Committee will take into account the novelty and originality of the proposed approach.
+Also, a method that can be used for both the 1-mic and 2-mic configurations will be positively evaluated.

-- Participants are not restricted to use the L3DAS21 dataset only.
-It is in fact allowed to augment this dataset and/or to integrate additional data to train/pre-train the models.
+- Participants are not restricted to use the L3DAS23 dataset only.
+It is in fact allowed to augment this dataset and/or to integrate additional publicly available data to train/pre-train the models.